Analyzing Wrap-Up Effects through an Information-Theoretic Lens: Experiments

-\paragraph{Evaluation.} Following \citet{wilcox2020} and \citet{meister+al.emnlp21a}, we quantify the predictive power of a variable of interest ($\infcontent^{(k)}(\ww)$ here) as the mean difference in log-likelihood $\deltaLL$ of a (held-out) data point when using a model with and without that predictor.
-In other words, we train two models to predict RTs---one with and one without access to $\infcontent^{(k)}(\ww)$---the difference in their predictive power is $\deltaLL$.
+{\mathcal{D}} \paragraph{Evaluation.} Following \citet{wilcox2020} and \citet{meister+al.emnlp21a}, we quantify the predictive power of a variable of interest as the mean difference in log-likelihood $\deltaLL$ of data points under models with and without access to that variable.
 A positive $\deltaLL$ value indicates the model with this predictor fits the observed data more closely than a model without this predictor.
-We use 10-fold cross-validation to compute $\deltaLL$ values so as to avoid overfitting, taking the mean across the held-out folds as our final metric.
-Our baseline model for predicting per-word RTs contains predictors for surprisal, unigram log-frequency, character length, and the interaction of the latter two.
+We use 10-fold cross-validation to compute $\deltaLL$ values, taking the mean across the held-out folds as our final metric.
+Our baseline model for predicting RTs contains predictors for surprisal, unigram log-frequency, character length, and the interaction of the latter two.
 These values, albeit computed on the previous word, are also included to account for spill-over effects \cite{smith2013-log-reading-time}.
 Surprisal from two words back is included for SPR datasets.
 Unless otherwise stated, GPT-2 estimates are used for baseline surprisal estimates in all models.\looseness=-1

 \paragraph{Results.}